 '''

 sudo apt-get install libdbd-pg-perl libio-socket-ssl-perl libxml-libxml-perl

 '''

-Debian/Ubuntu packages for pgBackRest are available, but if they are not provided on your distribution/version it is easy to download the source and install manually.
+Debian/Ubuntu packages for pgBackRest are available at apt.postgresql.org .
+If they are not provided for your distribution/version it is easy to download the source and install manually.